carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Surveyor

-You have an important job to do.
+You had an important job to do.
 You were en route to:

 1. Assess the repairability of a salvage site
 2. Measure the boundaries of a construction site